What is RAID 5? Overview and Key Functions

 Introduction to RAID 5

-RAID 5, a configuration in the Redundant Array of Independent Disks (RAID) family, is designed to provide a balanced solution for data storage that enhances performance, reliability, and storage efficiency.
+RAID 5 is a redundant array of independent disks configuration that uses disk striping with parity.
+It is designed to provide a balanced solution for data storage that enhances performance, reliability, and storage efficiency.
 This section introduces RAID 5 by defining its key characteristics and providing an overview of the broader RAID technology.

 Definition of RAID 5